 At a time when over 50% of the world’s population is urban, ageing is a critical issue for urban governance and planning...

 Globally, by 2050, there will be more over 65s than under 14s and in the UK, over 65s will constitute a third of the population by 2030.
-My research contends that the variegated nature of urban living, lived experience and indeed, age itself is frequently generalised in policies geared toward the ageing, urban population.
+My latest research contends that the variegated nature of urban living, lived experience and indeed, age itself is frequently generalised in policies geared toward the ageing, urban population.

 Ultimately, my research aims to transform understandings of what might be understood as an ‘Age-Friendly City’ by examining the lived experience of place and age, and considers how this might be addressed within future policy and approaches to an ageing urban population.
-I have just completed a 6-month exhibition, held across various sites in Greater Manchester, that details the intricate individual and collective relations with place amongst older people in Prestwich, Greater Manchester.
+In 2018, I completed a 6-month exhibition, held across various sites in Greater Manchester, that details the intricate individual and collective relations with place amongst older people in Prestwich, Greater Manchester.
 Details of the exhibition can be found here.

 Illustration by Tony Pickering